PiShock-Inc/TransforMate/README.md

 - Easy to contribute to, with a friendly and welcoming community
 - Active development and support
 - Fully open source data formats
+- Fully documented expected behaviours

 ## Upcoming Features
-- Avoid logging deleted messages in most popular log bots
 - More customization options, both for users AND server staff
-- ~~Webpage and web interface~~
-- ~~Even better documentation~~
-- Optimised file structure
 - Plugins and custom scripting language
-- And more fun stuff!!!
+- And much more fun stuff!!!

 ## Inviting TransforMate
 To invite TransforMate to your server, you can use [this link](https://discord.com/oauth2/authorize?client_id=1522230400959643688&permissions=4504029862685760&integration_type=0&scope=bot).